tapio/rlutil/README.markdown

 _Copyright (C) 2010 Tapio Vierros_

-_RLUTIL_ is simple utility collection to aid the creation of cross-platform console-mode roguelike games with C++ and C. It mainly concentrates on I/O stuff, e.g. color display and keyboard input.
+_RLUTIL_ is simple utility collection to aid the creation of cross-platform console-mode roguelike games with C++ and C. At least that was the original idea.
+In reality, it mostly just contains functions to position and colorize text as well as reading keyboard input.

 ## QUICK START ##
 Just `#include "rlutil.h"` in your source code.
 It automagically detects if you